mag1cfrog/stock_trading_bot/README.md

 ## Key Features
 - **Real-Time Data Fetching**: Uses Alpaca's API to fetch stock market data.
 Both Python and Go SDKs have been tested for performance and suitability for high-frequency API calls.

 - **Algorithmic Trading**: The system is designed to execute trades based on real-time analysis of market data using predefined trading strategies.

 - **Asynchronous Data Handling**: Python's async capabilities have been implemented to enhance the efficiency of API interactions for I/O-bound tasks like data fetching and processing.

+- **Custom Data Storage with DuckDB**: A custom DuckDB manager was developed to efficiently manage stock data storage operations.
+This lightweight solution simplifies data management by eliminating the overhead of distributed storage systems like Apache Iceberg, while still providing high performance on a single node.

 ## Development Progress